frhl/genoppi-tools/README.md

 # pRoteomics
 Tools for working with proteomics data for genoppi.
+Contains some of the standard workflow for doing label or label free proteomics analysis.